Easy Does It – 5 Steps to WordPress Optimization

 Installing Yoast SEO is as easy as adding any other plugin on your website.
 Once installed it lets you enhance your website from an SEO perspective through a number of easy to understand and easy to operate text fields.

 Yoast SEO gives you the tools to edit elements such as your page title, meta description, and image alt tags.
 With this, the plugin lets you add the correct focus keywords for each page.
-This information is then used by Yoast SEO to provide suggestions for structural elements.
+Yoast SEO puts this information to use to provide suggestions for structural elements.

 The plugin also lets you manage other SEO related elements such as your sitemap.
 A sitemap helps search engines learn about and navigate your site as easily as humans do.
 Unfortunately, generating a sitemap can be a challenge for many users so it is a big benefit when a plugin like Yoast SEO is there to help out.

 But Yoast SEO doesn’t stop there.
-It also lets you customize each page so that the page looks appealing when a link is shared on social media.
+You can customize each page so that the page looks appealing when you share a link on social media.
 This helps you make sure that your site is not just search engine-ready, but also equipped for being shared on platforms like Facebook, Twitter, and LinkedIn.

 Overall, Yoast SEO provides your website with most of the tools you need for it to be search engine ready.
 Of course, you may still need expert advice to take your SEO to the next level and there are admittedly other quality SEO plugins.
 But for the features and benefits available with Yoast SEO, you’ll be well on your way to an improved search-engine presence and site structure.